mkuchak/cloudflare-workers-template/README.md

 # Copy the example .env file and modify as needed
 cp .env.example .env

-# Start database and dataproxy to develop locally (wait ~10s for container processes to rise)
+# Start database and dataproxy to develop locally (wait some seconds for container processes to rise)
 docker-compose up -d

 # Install dependencies